luizbgomide/sovereign/index.md

 ### Change Log

+#### 2024-09-13
+- Unify on DC 10.
+I hate coming up with DCs, and the simplification is worth the loss of fidelity.

 #### 2024-09-08
 - Clarify language on spell prep and casting
 - Use numbers and ft instead of spelling it out.